thomhurst/PullRequestScanner/README.md

 -   Get a particular plugin and invoke it with more granular control

 ### Excluding Pull Requests
-You need to tag/label your pull request with 'prscanner-ignore'
+You need to tag/label your pull request with `prscanner-ignore`
 - In Azure DevOps, add as a tag to your pull request
 - In GitHub, add as a label to your pull request